Advertising

 Flag of Mali

-Destination Mali, a virtual guide to the region of the former Mali Empire.
-Mali is a landlocked country in interior of Western Africa, large parts in the north reach deep into the center of the Sahara, more than half of the country lies in the extremely hot, dust-laden desert, while its central parts are in the Sahel zone, the transition zone between the desert and the savanna, the grassy plain in the south.
+Destination Mali, a country profile of the modern successor state of the ancient Mali Empire.
+Mali is a landlocked country in the interior of Western Africa.
+More than half of it lies in the Sahara, the largest hot desert in the world.
+The central parts of Mali are in the Sahel, a transition zone between the desert in the north and the grassy plains of the Sudanian Savanna in the south.

-The majority of its population of 16.3 million live in the country's southern region.
-Capital and largest city is Bamako.
+The majority of its population of 24.5 million (est. in 2024) live in the country's southern region.
+The capital and largest city is Bamako.
 Spoken languages are French and Bambara (Bamanankan), a Mande language.
 Mali is a predominant Islamic country, about 90% of its population are Muslims.

 Background: